XAmi101/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 Suppose that you have an n-story building and plenty of eggs.
 Suppose also that an egg gets broken if it is thrown off floor f or higher, and doesn't get broken if dropped off a floor less than floor f.
 Devise a strategy to determine the value of f such that the number of dropped + broken eggs is minimized.

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

+since the egg gets broken when if it is thrown off floor f or higher, I would start at the middle and drop the egg  move upwards if it doesnt break and downwards if it does break.
+Then I would find the middle for this new section and drop the egg and repeat until I find the "f" floor.  the runtime would be O(log(n)).